itdxer/neupy/_sources/2016/12/17/hyperparameter_optimization_for_neural_networks.txt

 Summary
 -------

-The Bayesian Optimization and TPE algorithms show great improvement over the classic hyperoptimization methods.
+The Bayesian Optimization and TPE algorithms show great improvement over the classic hyperparameter optimization methods.
 They allow to learn from the training history and give better and better estimations for the next set of parameters.
 But it still takes lots of time to apply these algorithms.
 It’s great if you have an access to multiple machines and you can parallel parameter tuning procedure [4]_, but usually, it’s not an option.
 Sometimes it’s better just to avoid hyperparameter optimization.
 In case if you just try to build a network for trivial problems like image classification it’s better to use existed architectures with pre-trained parameters like `AlexNet <https://github.com/itdxer/neupy/tree/master/examples/cnn/alexnet.py>`_, `VGG19 <https://github.com/itdxer/neupy/tree/master/examples/cnn/vgg19.py>`_ or `ResNet <https://github.com/itdxer/neupy/tree/master/examples/cnn/resnet50.py>`_.

 For unique problems that don’t have pre-trained networks the classic and simple hand-tuning is a great way to start.
 A few iterations can give you a good architecture which won’t be the state-of-the-art but should give you satisfying result with a minimum of problems.
 In case if accuracy does not suffice your needs you can always boost your performance getting more data or developing ensembles with different models.